kubernetes/enhancements/keps/sig-apps/20190412-pdb-for-scale-subresource.md

 ### Risks and Mitigations

 The major risk with this change is the additional load on the apiserver since we can't use shared informers for scale subresources.
-As described above, we plan to mitigate this by only checking the scale subresource when neither of the kubernetes workload controllers is a match and use a cache to make sure we only need to look up each controller once per reconcile loop.
+As described above, we plan to mitigate this by only checking the scale subresource when the kind of the controller ref doesn't match any of the kubernetes workload controllers, and use a cache to make sure we only need to look up each controller once per reconcile loop.

 ## Design Details